TaegonChung/elegansbot/README.md

 # ElegansBot
 Newtonian Mechanics Model for C. elegans Locomotion

-The source code will be uploaded shortly.
-The recommended citation method for this work will be provided once its DOI is assigned (currently in process).
+Once its DOI is assigned, the source code will be uploaded and the recommended citation method for this work will be provided (currently in process).

 - Demo: https://taegonchung.github.io/elegansbot/
     - Use the sliders to observe the worm's movement changes.